Chanteur Country US né James Corbett Morris, le 20 Juin 1907 à Mountain View (Arkansas). Jimmie Driftwood est décédé le 12 Juillet 1998.

 1978 2 LP 12" RACKENSACK RLP-500/1 (US) RACKENSACK CONCERT AT THE JIMMIE DRIFTWOOD BARN - Introduction / Arkansas Traveler / Water Is Wide / Bunker Hill / Shores Of Havana / Down By The Station / Loch Lomand / Brown Girl / Red Wing / Soldier's Joy / Farmer's Curst Wife / Lord Bateman / Go Tell Aunt Rhody / Letter From Home / Sailor On The Deep Blue Sea / Jimmy Crack Corn / Devil Among The Tailors / Buffalo Gals / Liberty / Silver Dagger / Harmonica Playing / When God Comes To Gather His Jewels / Hand Me Down My Walking Cane / Go Marching Along / Silver Bells / Away Over In The Promised Land / Three Little Babes / Columbus Jig / Uncle Eph / My Bonnie Lassie / Bagpipe In The Fiddle

-1991 CD COWGIRLBOY LP-5052 (GER) AMERICAN HISTORY IN SONG - Pony Express / First Covered Wagon / Fi Di Diddle Um A-Dazey / Bunker Hill / On Top Of Shiloh's Hill / I'm A Poor Rebel Soldier / He Had A Long Chain On / Battle Of New Orleans / John Paul Jones / Banjer Pickin' Man / Bear Flew Over The Ocean / Mooshatanio / Tucumcari / Sal's Got A Sugarlip / Answer To The Battle Of New Orleans (Road To Chalamette)
+1991 CD COWGIRLBOY LP-5052 (GER) AMERICAN HISTORY IN SONG - The Pony Express (I've Got To Carry The Mail) / First Covered Wagon / Fi Di Diddle Um A-Dazey / Bunker Hill / On Top Of Shiloh's Hill / I'm A Poor Rebel Soldier / He Had A Long Chain On / Battle Of New Orleans / John Paul Jones / Banjer Pickin' Man / Bear Flew Over The Ocean / Mooshatanio / Tucumcari / Sal's Got A Sugarlip / Answer To The Battle Of New Orleans (Road To Chalamette)

 06/1994 3 CD BEAR FAMILY BCD-15465 (GER) AMERICANA :